DAN GREGORY & KIERAN FLANAGAN

 You’ve probably attended a “Prepare for Change" conference, participated in some “Change Management Training”, read a “Future of Change” report specific to your industry and chanted a “Change is a good thing” mantra as part of a team building exercise.
-But if you're honest with yourself, has your culture, team and behavior really changed?
+But if you're honest with yourself, has your culture, team and behaviour really changed?
 Or have we all just become even more change resistant than we were before?

-One of the issues we encounter is that our approach to change has been incredibly limited.
+One of the issues we encounter is that our traditional approach to change has been incredibly limited.
 Change Management has essentially tried to limit the effects of change, to curtail its disruptiveness and essentially shelter the status quo for as long as possible.

-It's the reason some of our best employees can often be the worst innovators and why large organisations find the whole process of innovation rather difficult.
+It's the reason some of our best employees can often be the worst innovators and why large organisations find the whole process of innovation increasingly difficult.
 The status quo fundamentally works for them, they thrive in it - plus, it pays their rent, takes care of their children's school fees and puts food on the table.
 Hardly an incentive to drive change.

 On the whole, we are far too focused on “What’s Changing” and spending too little time, money and energy on “What needs changing” and just as importantly, “What’s not changing”.
 Much of this strategic bias is explained by Dr Stephen Covey's work on "What is IMPORTANT versus what is URGENT".
 And yet, here we are in a new century still needing to learn these often shared and well understood lessons.